ruohoruotsi/awesome-music-production/readme.md

 - [Detecting piano notes with web audio][detect-notes]
 - [DeepAudioClassification] - Finding the genre of a song with deep learning.
+- [Learning Synths] - Learn the basics of using synthesizers.
 - [Modeling Music with algebraic data types][modeling-music]
 - [Musimathics] - The mathematical foundations of music.
 - [Sound, Motion, Notation] - Information and Art.
 - [Terry Riley's "In C"] - A Journey Through a Musical Possibility Space.
+- [Theory Pages] - Music Theory for Musicians and Normal People.
 - [Training a Recurrent Neural Network to Compose Music][abc-rnn]
 - [Visual Music & Machine Learning Workshop for Kids][vm-workshop]